brettchalupa/projectbook/src/_introduction.md

 ## Contributing

 Do you have an idea for a project?
 [Contribute it!](https://github.com/brettchalupa/projectbook) _Projectbook_ is open source and editing its contents is easy.
-Just find the project's Markdown file it, edit it, and open up a Pull Request on [the project's GitHub repository](https://github.com/brettchalupa/projectbook).
+Just find the project's Markdown file, edit it, and open up a Pull Request on [the project's GitHub repository](https://github.com/brettchalupa/projectbook).

-Did you code an open source version of one of the projects and are comfortable sharing the source?
-Well, add it!
-That'll help people who are stuck or what to take it further or contribute.
+Did you code an open source version of one of the projects and want to share the source to help others?
+Well, add it in a pull request!
+Your project will be a helpful reference for those that are stuck.
+Who knows, you might find some people to contribute and help you out.

 ## Dig In!